-One of the first key duties of the CAC will be to review the accelerated actions contained in this report and make recommendations to the City Council on any modifications needed to achieve the City Council's GHG emissions reduction goals.
-Once a final work plan is determined, the CAC will be asked to help shape those actions, promote our programs and messaging to the community, and track our progress toward our stated goals.
+One of the first key duties of the CAC was to review the accelerated actions contained in this report and make recommendations to the City Council on any modifications needed to achieve the City Council's GHG emissions reduction goals.
+Now that this work plan is determined, the CAC will be asked to help shape these actions, promote our programs and messaging to the community, and track our progress toward our stated goals.

-The Commission has already began meeting and will have a full slate of members by the end of the year.
-The Commission will be supported by the newly created Division of Climate Action and Outreach in the City Manager's Office as described in the following section.
+The Commission has already began meeting and all of its members were appointed by the end of 2019.
+The Commission is supported by the newly created Division of Climate Action and Outreach in the City Manager's Office as described in the following section.